armhzjz/poky-enhanced/README.md

 - [@armhzjz](https://github.com/armhzjz)

-Any hint or advice on how this could be improved are welcome!
+Any hint or suggestion on how this could be improved are welcome!